mrperfect2641/kid-education/docs/prd.md

 - View class leaderboard of students
 - Generate results and performance reports of students
 - **View and manage eco-actions:**
+  - Access Eco-Action section in dashboard
-  - Access all eco-actions submitted by students
+  - View all eco-actions submitted by students with complete details
-  - Review submission details
+  - Review submission information including images and descriptions
-  - Approve or reject eco-actions
+  - Approve or reject eco-actions\n  - Filter and search through submissions
 - Monitor student performance, quiz results, and game results
 - No access to play games or take quizzes\n
 ### 4.3 Admin